Duranga

-Duranga is an Indian Hindi-language web-series an adaptation of the Korean drama Flower of Evil, directed by Pradeep Sarkar and Aijaz Khan starring Gulshan Devaiah and Drashti Dhami.
-It will premiere on ZEE5 on 19 August 2022.
+Duranga is an Indian Hindi-language ZEE5 web-series adapted from the Korean drama Flower of Evil - making it the first official remake of a Korean drama in India.
+The first season premiered on 19 August 2022 and was directed by Pradeep Sarkar and Aijaz Khan.
+It features Gulshan Devaiah and Drashti Dhami.

+Following the first season's success, the series was renewed for the second season.
+It premiered on October 24, 2023, and is directed by Rohan Sippy.
+Amit Sadh joined the cast as one of the primary characters.

 Plot

 While investigating a gory copy-cat killing that follows the modus operandi of a 17 year old serial killing case, a Mumbai crime branch officer re-opens the spine-chilling case that had rocked a small coastal town near Mumbai, only to find out that there was an accomplice who was never nabbed.
 To her horror, that partner in crime could be her life partner, the doting father of her six-year-old daughter, her ‘perfect’ husband of 11 years.